My Departure from Rocky Mountain Calvary Chapel

 (Matthew 24:11-12)

-The article responsible for the controversy:
+My article responsible for this backlash:

 The Deceit of Dr. James Dobson and Focus on the Family